Legal employment for your global team

 For provident fund contributions, the ceiling is 12% of the minimum wage, which is INR 15,000.
 This means the maximum contribution to the Provident Fund is based on this amount, regardless of the employee's gross salary exceeding this threshold.

 Salary payments are typically structured over 12 months.
-This means employees receive their salary on a monthly basis throughout the year, totalling 12 payments annually.
+This means employees receive their salary monthly throughout the year, for a total of 12 payments annually.

 While 13th-month pay is not a statutory requirement, some companies may choose to provide it.
-The standard salary arrangement in India includes only a basic 12-month salary structure.
+The standard salary arrangement in India is limited to a basic 12-month salary structure.

-Salary payment deadline is not fixed, 5th of the following month, last day of the month worked, and 1st of the following month, depending upon client request.
+Salary payment deadlines are not fixed: 5th of the following month, last day of the month worked, or 1st of the following month, depending on client request.

 Salary calculation specifics